|Frequently Asked Questions

 |Cleaning Labradoodle Ears

-coat will start to thicken and mat, this is the time to start grooming.
+coats will start to thicken and mat at that point and this is the time to start grooming.

 IMPORTANT: cut the puppy coat off with scissors.
 Don’t let a groomer use clippers and or shave the puppy coat.

-When pup coat is changing to their adult coat Puppy may lose a little hair and the coat may lighten or darken.
-A
+When puppy coat is changing to their adult coat your puppy may lose a little hair and the coat may lighten or

 Here is a video with tips for grooming an adult Labradoodle yourself: